 - Jackson MSA consists of Hinds, Madison, and Rankin counties.

-- Jackson is the capital city of Missouri, the most populous in the state, and part of the 93rd largest metro area in the U.S.
+- Jackson is the capital city of Mississippi, the most populous city in the state, and part of the 93rd largest metro area in the U.S.

-- Greater Jackson has a labor force participation rate of 62.4%, about 5% higher than the entire state.
+- Greater Jackson boasts a labor force participation rate of 62.4%, about 5% higher than the entire state.

 Key Employment Stats:

-- GDP of Jackson MSA is nearly $25.5 billion, according to the Federal Reserve Bank of St. Louis, and has grown by about 8.5% since 2020.
+- GDP of Jackson MSA is over $24 billion, according to the Federal Reserve Bank of St. Louis, and has grown by about 2.4% over the past ten years.

 - Top employment sectors in the Jackson MSA include manufacturing, retail trade, health care and social assistance, professional services, and finance and insurance.